Tribler/gumby/docs/hello_world.rst

 Ordinarily one would have his ``@experiment_callback`` actually do something with the loaded community (``self.community``).
 For the sake of keeping this example short, these callbacks only perform print statements.
-Furthermore, why one isolates Dispersy communities and how the communities are made will also remain outside of the scope of this document.
+Furthermore, why one isolates IPv8 communities and how the communities are made will also remain outside of the scope of this document.
 You can read more about isolation of communities in `the isolation documentation <community_isolation.rst>`_.

 You are now ready to run your experiment!
 You can do so, by running the following command (make sure you followed the README setup instructions correctly):